conversationai/perspectiveapi/5-contribute/label-data.md

 ### Why contribute labeled data

-Submitting labeled data lets the Perspective API team train the models on more comments, and makes it possible for the API to improve and learn from your particular use-case.
+Submitting labeled data lets the Perspective API team train the attributes on more comments, and makes it possible for the API to improve and learn from your particular use-case.

 ### What types of datasets are useful?